jdhao/nvim-config/docs/README.md

 # Automatic Installation for Linux #

-To set up a workable Neovim environment in Linux, I use the script [`Nvim_setup.sh`](Nvim_setup.sh) to automatically install necessary dependencies, Neovim itself and Nvim configs in this repo.
+To set up a workable Neovim environment in Linux, I use the bash script [`Nvim_setup.sh`](Nvim_setup.sh) to automatically install necessary dependencies, Neovim itself and Nvim configs in this repo.